yuanqing/create-figma-plugin/docs/utilities.md

 ### getTotalUseCountAsync( [, key])

-Returns the plugin’s total use count.
+Returns the plugin’s total use count. `key` defaults to `'totalUseCount'`.

 ***Parameters***